Mr. G. Shiva Ganesh

 We widened our network to reach out to even more children suffering from facial deformities, virtually laying a new foundation: wherein we extended from addressing children from a limited geographic spread to a progressive pan-India footprint.

 This expansion initiative has not come a day too soon.
 India accounts for the second largest population in the world, an approximately a sixth of humanity.
 About 1 in 500 Indian children suffers from cleft lip and palate deformity; one in every 2000 Indian children suffers from craniofacial deformity; the accretion to the Indian patient pool is nearly 75,000 children a year; the number of surgery professionals that can address Cleft lip and Palate is no more than 500 and most of these professionals are spread across India.

 Less than 10 professionals address complex craniofacial deformities, and they are located mainly in the metros.

 The need of the hour is to train more surgeons in addressing this deformity; enhancing awareness on the subject that makes it possible to attract donors; in drawing hospital owners to allocate a part of their infrastructure to this cause and working with like-minded complementary service providers to strengthen the overall eco-system.

 The Foundation plans to tie up with like-minded institutions to reach Asha centres, empowering INGA Health Foundation to reach remote rural pockets.
 INGA Health also seeks global accreditations (ISO certification) to enhance process consistency that reinforces our reputation as a processdriven organisation.
 It is enlarging the fraternity of doctors in the field of cleft and craniofacial surgeries, empowering it to reach more patients.
-It is extending its footprint to West Bengal, Northern India, North Eastern India and Tamil Nadu during the current year.
+It is extending its footprint to Northern India, North Eastern India and Tamil Nadu.